-- (2) Every such appointment shall be for such time, or for the trial or hearing of such causes or matters, or otherwise, as may be specified in the instrument of appointment. - (3) Every person so appointed and acting under such appointment shall, so far as may be necessary for the purposes of his appointment, have all the powers of a Judge of the Court, and all acts done within the scope of his appointment by any person so appointed and acting as aforesaid shall be as valid as if done by a Judge, whether in Court or Chambers or otherwise. - (4) Persons appointed under the authority of this ord 38-1944, section to act as Puisne Judges shall rank after the Puisne s.
-4. Judges according to the dates of their respective acting appointments. - 8.
-(1) Any two Judges of the Court shall be sufficient full Court. to constitute a Full Court. - (2) Where the Full Court sits to hear appeals from a single Judge, whether final or interlocutory, the Judge whose judgment or order is appealed from or who presided at such trial shall not sit in such Full Court. - (3) Where the two Judges hearing an appeal as aforesaid differ in opinion, the judgment in the Court below shall stand. - (4) Where the Full Court sits otherwise than for the hearing of appeals as aforesaid and the two Judges constituting it differ in opinion, they shall not give judgment if there is a third Judge of the Court in the Colony, and the cause or matter shall be reheard and determined by the three Judges of the Court.
+- (2) Every such appointment shall be for such time, or for the trial or hearing of such causes or matters, or otherwise, as may be specified in the instrument of appointment. - (3) Every person so appointed and acting under such appointment shall, so far as may be necessary for the purposes of his appointment, have all the powers of a Judge of the Court, and all acts done within the scope of his appointment by any person so appointed and acting as aforesaid shall be as valid as if done by a Judge, whether in Court or Chambers or otherwise.

+- 8. (1) Any two Judges of the Court shall be sufficient to Full Court. constitute a Full Court. - (2) Where the Full Court sits to hear appeals from a Ord.
+24-1936, single Judge, whether final or interlocutory, the Judge whose judgment or order is appealed from or who presided at such trial shall not sit in such Full Court.

+- (3) Where the two Judges hearing an appeal as aforesaid differ in opinion, the judgment in the Court below shall stand. - (4) Where the Full Court sits otherwise than for the hearing of appeals as aforesaid and the two Judges constituting it differ in opinion, they shall not give judgment if there is a third Judge of the Court in the Colony, and the cause or matter shall be reheard and determined by the three Judges of the Court.
 If, however, there is no third Judge of the Court in the Colony, the opinion of the senior Judge sitting shall prevail.